ThePacielloGroup/cupper/content/patterns/installation.md

 If you do not have a version of the Github desktop client installed, follow the prompts after clicking **Open in Desktop**.
 {{% /note %}}

+While you're in the Github interface, you might as well set up the publishing source for the live site.
+Choose the Master branch/docs option under **Settings → Github Pages → Source**.
+See {{% pattern "Serving" %}} for more details.

 Once you have your local copy of the files, move to the root of that folder and in your terminal run an npm installation:

 {{<cmd>}}npm install{{</cmd>}}